matthiaslang/jackychess/readme.md

 - todo add pseudo rnd opening option to better measure turnaments

 - "check mate - distance" metric to prefer early check mates

+- move gen/sorting: sorting field should not be part of move class; e.g. rochade moves are static....

+- try out internal "compact move" representation with a single long (or int if it works..) for a move. may reduce mem consumption and object creation during move generation.

 # bugs